Suicide bomber blown up in Maiduguri while hiding in the bush to attack student gathering - Nigeria Today

 A suicide bomber who was hiding in the bush on Saturday in a bid to attack a student gathering at the University of Maiduguri (UNIMAID) was blown up.

-Ibrahim Mallam Abdulkadir, spokesperson of the National Emergency Management Agency (NEMA) in the north-east, said it was only the bomber that died in the attempted attack.
+The spokesperson of the National Emergency Management Agency (NEMA) in the north-east, Ibrahim Mallam Abdulkadir, said it was only the bomber that died in the attempted attack.

 He said the explosive on the bomber went off while he was waiting “for the right opportunity to detonate the bomb among students gathering.”